t-900-a/awesome-gemmit/readme.md

 ### Other
 Gemmits design was sensitive to that fact that everyone has their preferred currency.
 Tips could be denominated in BCH or USDC, it just takes someone to build it.

+## Security

+Gemmit accepts any atom feed that is formatted correctly with a rel="payment" link and does not try to solve the identity problem.

+Due to this it is easy to claim another persons' work as your own.
+Therefore as a security / identity measure it is important that the feeds that you publish to Gemmit reference a domain that is know to be owned by you.

 ## Contribute